 Investigating and resolving complaints Receiving, investigating and resolving complaints about State Government agencies, local governments and universities.
 Reviewing certain deaths Reviewing child deaths and family and domestic violence fatalities.
-Undertaking own motion investigations and promoting improvements to public administration Improving public administration for the benefit of all Western Australians through own motion investigations and education and liaison programs with public authorities.
+Undertaking own motion investigations Improving public administration for the benefit of all Western Australians through own motion investigations.
 Reportable Conduct Scheme Monitoring, overseeing and reviewing investigations undertaken by organisations into allegations of, and convictions for, abuse of children involving any of the organisation's employees.
-Charitable Trusts The Western Australian Charitable Trusts Commission, constituted by the Ombudsman, can receive and investigate complaints about charitable trusts.
 Other functions Undertaking a range of additional functions, including statutory inspection and monitoring functions.